bkoppelmann/gdb-tricore/README.md

 === gdb Summary ===

-nr of expected passes		62983
+of expected passes		63026

-nr of unexpected failures	20

-nr of unexpected successes	12
+of unexpected successes	12

-nr of expected failures		291
+of expected failures		305

-nr of unknown successes		2
+of unknown successes		2

-nr of known failures			71
+of known failures		71

-nr of unresolved testcases	7
+of unresolved testcases	6

-nr of untested testcases		183
+of untested testcases		183

-nr of unsupported tests		385
+of unsupported tests		385

-nr of paths in test names	2
+of paths in test names	2

-nr of duplicate test names	114
+of duplicate test names	112

 /home/dummy/aurix_gdb_10/bin/tricore-elf-gdb version  10.0.50.20200909-git -nw -nx -iex "set height 0" -iex "set width 0"